 SOURCE: this edition keeps as close as possible to the historical source, an autograph kept in the British Museum under the signature Add. ms. 17834

-EXTRAS: this is the instrumentation for the string orchestra (full orchestra material can be hired by Yorke Edition) | there are five double bass solo parts for four different scordaturas here | the second movement has two versions: in A major (original key) and in G major
+EXTRAS: this instrumentation is for the string orchestra (full orchestra material for strings and winds can be hired from Yorke Edition).
+Not less than five double bass solo parts for four different scordaturas are enclosed here | the second movement has two versions: in A major (original key) and in G major

 FILE FORMAT: PDF | 300 dpi - extremely high quality | 102 pages